sanjanakd/terraform-aws-automation/README.md

 Execute :
 ----------

    a.
 Go to create_vpc folder and run the following command to initialize backend

 			$ terraform init

    b.
 Run following command to see what terraform plans to do, without actually creating anything:

 			$ terraform plan

-	b.
+   c.
 If the plan looks good, create the vpc/IAM:

 			$ terraform apply

-	c.
+   d.
 To destroy the vpc/IAM, run following command to see the destroy plan is managing and will destroy.

 			$ terraform plan -destroy

-	d.
+   e.
 If the plan looks good destroy vpc can be done using below command:

 			$ terraform destroy